 6. Now, go ahead and hit > Download.

-7. Next, open up your slide deck again and drag and drop your downloaded video onto the slide you want it in.
+7. Next, open up your presentation again and drag and drop your downloaded video onto the slide you want it in.

 We won’t walk you through all the amazing edits you can make to your slides but go ahead and spend some time refining them and editing the content until you’re happy.